01binary/zeroweb/src/articles/model-of-human-mind.md

 - Advertising unfulfilled needs to the Planner and reporting the intensity of each need based on the adoptive input range processing.
 - Constantly searching for new needs that need to be fulfilled, determine their range, and advertise them to the Planner.

-It learns by receiving positive signals when:

-- Advertised desires are kept in satisfactory range.
-- Feedback provided to other elements helps them to successfully reach their own goals in a way that’s most efficient.

-Negative signals include conditions like:

-- Advertised desires were not useful and left unfulfilled.
-- Feedback signals not high-gain enough, have too much noise, are too inaccurate or otherwise not useful.

-This element has to learn to stop keeping track of desires that are not useful to the task at hand, and find more desires that are useful to report on.

 It influences behavior in the following ways:

 - **In Range**: accurate sensing that results in goals reached efficiently and crises averted.